Best Solar Panels for Home

 You might be thinking that you should just buy the most efficient solar panels you can afford, but in reality that’s not always the smartest way to go about it.
 Like we said, higher efficiency equals higher cost, but the two do not increase equally.
 The price is usually simply too high to justify the increased production.

-To give you some context around panel size, let’s run through an example: if we installed a 5,700 watt system (the average residential installation size as of 2017, p.5), we’d need:
+To give you some context around wattage, let’s run through an example: if we installed a 5,700 watt system (the average residential installation size as of 2018), we’d need:

 - Nineteen 300 watt panels